National Ice Hockey League: South

 Each team plays each of the other teams in their league a total of four times; twice home, twice away.

 Unlike the North, the South keep a two-legged home-and-away format throughout the playoffs.
 In Division 1, this is a three-rounded format, involving the teams who finished in the top 8 of the regular season.
 In Division 2, this is a two-rounded format, involving the teams who finished in the top 2 of their conference.
 In the semi-finals, the conference winners play the runners-up from the other conference with the final involving the winners of the two semi-finals.

 Division 1 has a Cup competition involving six of the teams.
 These are initially split into two groups of three, with the top two from each group going on to a knock-out, two-legged semi-final and final.

 Division 2 has a Cup competition involving eight teams.
 These are initially split into two groups of four, with each group containing two teams from each conference.
 The top two teams from each group go onto a single Cup Final Weekend held in a single venue, with semi-finals on the Saturday determining the two teams to play the final on the Sunday.

 League champions

+In 2019, the EIHA announced a new National League to sit above the existing regional leagues.
+This mainly comprised the teams of the former EPIHL that had dropped into NIHL Division 1 in 2017.
+The competition Champions are as follows: